 “Some states are actually very slow in sending us data, so while we average about a two-week lag from the date of death, some states may take eight weeks to get us the data, to get us the information from the death certificates.”

 NCHS lists the US COVID-19 death toll as 106,790 as of June 23.

 AFP Fact Check has debunked more than 500 false and misleading claims about the novel coronavirus, available here.

-EDIT: The header image of this article was updated on June 24, 2020.
+EDIT: A screenshot in this article was updated on July 16, 2020.